 Organizing and Categorizing

 If your primary need is to group things into categories, mind maps are natural.
-The hierarchical structure is essentially a visual taxonomy.
+The hierarchical structure is a visual taxonomy.

 Example: Organizing your notes from a semester.
 Center: course name.
 Branches: exam topics.
 Sub-branches: key concepts and facts for each topic.